onedatascan/oracledb-file-transfer/README.md

 oracledirectory://username:password@host:port/database?file=/opt/oracle/oradata/foo.dmp
 ```

-if a URI format is used that does not include all of the database connection parameters an `oracledb.Connection` can be passed as a `transport_params` argument or any of the required connection args can be passed.
+If a URI format is used that does not include all of the database connection parameters an `oracledb.Connection` can be passed as a `transport_params` argument or any of the required connection args can be passed.

 ## Package Usage